olawanlejoel/GraphCMS-react-pagination/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a [React](https://nextjs.org/) project bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and structured/developed by Joel Olawanle.

+For this app, we made use of react.js to create a blog showcase application that retrieves all blogposts from GraphCMS by querying data using GraphQL and implemented pagination from scratch and using a package.
+Test it our [here](https://nextjs-ecommerce-graphcms.netlify.app/).

+IMAGE

 ## Available Scripts